Page Content

 Fellows also participate in:

-Fellows attend the conferences noted above in addition to the didactic training in pursuit of the Master of Biomedical Sciences in urogynecology and reconstructive pelvic surgery.
+Fellows attend the conferences noted above in addition to the didactic training in pursuit of the Master of Biomedical Sciences in obstetrics and gynecology.
 In addition, you will participate in an annual six-week graduate-level pelvic anatomy course.
 As a fellow, you may participate in many other conferences, including the Department of Obstetrics and Gynecology conference, general surgery conference, and OB/GYN journal club.

 Fellows attend the annual meeting of the American Urogynecologic Society (AUGS) at least once during fellowship and may attend each year if an abstract is accepted for presentation at the conference.
 You may attend other scientific meetings if an abstract is accepted for presentation.
 Fellows are able to attend up to five conferences annually to present their research, each with travel time and financial support provided by the training program.